Winter Plumbing Problems

-- Burst pipes: The most common winter weather emergency is burst indoor or outdoor pipes.
+- Burst pipes: The most common winter weather emergency is burst indoor or outdoor pipes, which may require excavation to fix.
 If you haven’t properly winterized your plumbing and your pipes are exposed, cool temperatures will cause the pipes to freeze and leak, eventually bursting and spewing water throughout your home.

 - Water heater failure: If family members are complaining about a lack of hot water or finding the water isn’t as hot as it normally is, check the temperature gauge on your water heater.
 Cold temperatures mean your water heater is working harder to maintain a consistent temperature, and your unit may be unable to keep up with demand.

 - Clogged drains and disposals: With the holidays in full swing, your home’s drainage system is under more strain.
 Between food prep sending scraps down the kitchen disposal and more guests using your toilets, your drainage system is more likely to get clogged.

 Water naturally expands when it freezes, but that doesn’t mean homeowners have to accept burst pipes and other winter plumbing problems as inevitable.
 With a few winter plumbing maintenance tasks, you can protect the quality of your home’s plumbing and prevent time-consuming and costly winter plumbing emergencies.
 Get your plumbing ready for winter with these tips:

 - Look for leaks: Check around cupboards, plumbing fixtures and faucets for signs of leaking.

 - Disconnect hoses: Protect your indoor plumbing and prevent outdoor hoses from freezing by disconnecting them from outdoor spigots and draining any lines.